 Best sites to review first

-Before navigating Denton County's split court portal system, these are the two services I recommend reviewing first.
+Before running Denton County court portals, these are the two services I recommend reviewing first — particularly for resolving the student-vs-current address question and DFW cross-county identification.

 | Service | Why people use it | Best fit |